On the Circuit Diameter Conjecture: -Simplicity and Wedge-Simplicity

-Thus the corresponding circuit formulations of the above Properties $1.$ and $3.$ do not hold.
+Thus the corresponding circuit formulations of the above Properties $1$ and $3$ do not hold.
 In particular, the wedge operation may reduce the circuit diameter by creating `shortcuts' between vertices of $P_l$ by walks that take an intermediary step into the interior of $P_u$.
 In fact, it is possible to construct a polyhedron $P$ and a wedge $P'$ with $\diamp_\Circuits(P)> \diamp_\Circuits(P')$ (based on the construction for Lemma $15$ in \cite{bdf-16}).

-But as we will see, we will not need this property for our arguments.
-On the other hand, we will require that polyhedra constructed by wedging are \Csimple\ polyhedra (compare $1.$).
-The wedge operation may create a $P'$ that is not \Csimple, even if the underlying polyhedron $P$ is \Csimple.
-In the following, we explain how to deal with this problem.
+While the limitations of circuit walks with respect to Property $3$ are fundamental, a satisfactory solution can be found to address Property $1$.
+On one hand, a wedge operation may create a $P'$ that is not \Csimple, even if the underlying polyhedron $P$ is \Csimple.
+On the other hand, we are able to prove that $\Delta_\Circuits(f,d)$ is realized in a class of polyhedra for which this is not the case.
 First, we require some new terminology that strengthens the \Csimple\ property.